kkisaku22/CIS-Silver/merge.md

+# merge from create branch 3 to main
 # Merge Details

 ## Description
-This commit includes the addition of all my code to this project.
+This commit includes the addition of all my code to this project and my application .

 ## Personal Info
 - **Name:** Karel Kisaku